Meaning of Tabla:

 LA: Laya (speed, temp, or flow)

-Tabala is the most famous rhythm instrument in Indian Subcontinent, including India, Nepal, Pakistan and Afghanistan, Bangladesh and Srilanka.
-Tabala is known as a queen of drums and percussion instrument, it is the most popular Indian rhythm instrument.
-A complete set of tabala includes two drums.
+Tabla is the most famous rhythm instrument in Indian Subcontinent, including India, Nepal, Pakistan and Afghanistan, Bangladesh and Srilanka.
+Tabla is known as a queen of drums and percussion instrument, it is the most popular Indian rhythm instrument.
+A complete set of tabla includes two drums.
 The right hand, smaller high–pitched drum is Dayan and the left hand, larger metal one called Bayan.
 These two instruments are almost always played together.
 Both drums have a body that is closed at the bottom.

-Craftman Babu says from the age of 8 years, he is into tabala making and he has learned tabala making from his grandfather Nehmath ullah and it is their family business.
+Craftsman Babu says from the age of 8 years, he is in tabla making.
+He has learned tabla making from his grandfather, Nehmath Ullah and it is their family business.

 The Bayan takes on the bass pat of the drum duo.
 The body of the Bayan is mostly made of Brass.
 The Bayan is played by the index finger and middle finger of the left hand in turn or with both fingers simultaneously.
 While doing this, the ball of the thumb rests lightly on the edge of the skin or modulates the pitch by slightly pressing the skin.